 Fatty Fish contains a high portion of omega-3 fatty acids, and the oil content contains anti-inflammatory effects on the body and improves your immune system.
 Consume fish such as salmon, mackerel and herring as they contain strong sources of these nutrients.

 The more time you take to eat your apple, the better for your mouth.
-The time you take to munch on an apple is more beneficial to your mouth because any plaque build-up is removed through cleansing of your gums and teeth from the apple.
+The time you take to munch on an apple is more beneficial to your mouth because any plaque build-up is removed through the cleansing of your gums and teeth from the apple thanks to more saliva production.
 This improves the strength of your gums and teeth, and apples contain the required nutrients for stronger oral health.

 Calcium is a key property for strong enamel, and you can find this within dairy products such as milk and cheese.
 Dairy products also contain properties that reduce acid in the mouth, neutralizing plaque and bacteria build-up.
 Consider drinking a glass of milk during the day or with a meal.